MarcoCaglia/fashion-image-classifier/README.md

 ### Step 4: The Dashboard

 This repo includes a streamlit dashboard to visualize its findings.
 To run the dashboard, run `streamlit run fashion_dashboard.py` in the console.
 By the fault, the user can then reach the dashboard at `http://localhost:8501`.

+#### Drilling Down
+The Dashboard is split into sections, which can be selected from the sidebar.
+By default "All Brands" is selected and the App will show KPIs related to inter-brand comparison.

+Alternatively the user can choose a specific brand from the sidebar to see brand-specific KPIs.